JonPSmith/NetCore.AutoRegisterDi/READMe.md

 Microsoft.Extensions.DependencyInjection library.

 ### Detailed information

 There are four parts:
-1. `RegisterAssemblyPublicNonGenericClasses`, which finds all the classes.
+1. `RegisterAssemblyPublicNonGenericClasses`, which finds all the public classes that :
+    - Aren't abstract
+    - Aren't a generic type, e.g. MyClass\<AnotherClass\>
+    - Isn't nested. e.g. It won't look at classes defined inside other classes
 2. An options `Where` method, which allows you to filter the classes to be considered.
 3. The `AsPublicImplementedInterfaces` method which finds ant interfaces on a class and registers those interfaces as pointing to the class.
 4. Various attributes that you can add to your classes to tell `NetCore.AutoRegisterDi` what to do: